 - A conspicuous product strategy has to be set out.

 - Consumer needs should be properly understood and given the utmost importance.

 - The roadmap for the development and management has to be created in such a way to suit consumer interest and eloquently communicated internally.

-- A continuous prioritizing of features forms a significant part in agile product management.
+- A continuous prioritizing of features is a significant part of agile product management.

-- Not just consumer needs and also their experiences has to be pensively monitored and responsive methodology has to be adopted.
+- Not just consumer needs and also their experiences have to be pensively monitored and a responsive methodology has to be adopted.

-- Eventually the success of the product has to be properly measured.
-The market needs to be continuously analysed in order to ensure steady growth and better engagement.
+- Eventually, the success of the product has to be properly measured.
+The market needs to be continuously analyzed in order to ensure steady growth and better engagement.

 What Is an Agile Team Mission Statement?

 Contrary to an agile mission statement, an agile team mission statement is a short description of what you do and how you do it.